On the normal trace space of extended divergence-measure fields: Proof of Smirnov's theorem

 establishing \eqref{eq:decomposition_tv}. \end{proof}

 \phantomsection \textbf{Acknowledgements}.
+This work was carried out while the author was a postdoc at Technical University Dortmund.
 The author would like to thank Gui-Qiang Chen and Monica Torres for the insightful discussions concerning extensions of divergence-measure fields, and Bogdan Rai\cb{t}\u{a} for commenting on a preliminary version of the manuscript.